sst/guide/_chapters/create-a-custom-react-hook-to-handle-form-fields.md

 }
 ```

 Creating a custom hook is amazingly simple.
-Let's go over how this works:
+In fact, we did this back when we created our app context.
+But let's go over in detail how this works:

 1. A custom React Hook starts with the word `use` in its name.
 So ours is called `useFormFields`.